shahelaojieraozhi/CellFluorescenceEnhancement_by_CycleGAN/README.md

-Alternatively you can build your own dataset by setting up the following directory structure:
+Alternatively, you can build your own dataset by setting up the following directory structure:

     .
     ├── datasets